 Operation Smile has been working in Malawi since 2012, providing care for children born with cleft conditions.
-Since then, we have delivered life-changing surgeries to over 2,600 patients and coordinated around 20 surgical programs.
+Since then, we have delivered life-changing surgeries to over 3,230 patients.

 THE NEED